Blood of My Blood: In the Dothraki Sea

 While riding, Daenerys notices an unusual gust of wind and rides out alone to investigate.
-As Daario, impatient, prepares to follow her, Drogon flies over the khalasar, having grown much larger, with Daenerys riding on his back.
-Daenerys lands nearby and rallies the Dothraki by stating that she chooses them all to be her bloodriders, rather than the traditional three chosen by khals.
-She then asks if they will cross the Narrow Sea with her and help her retake the Seven Kingdoms and they shout their agreements, while Drogon roars.
+As Daario, impatient, prepares to follow her, Drogon flies over the khalasar, having grown much larger, with Daenerys on his back.
+Daenerys lands nearby, rallying the Dothraki by stating that she chooses them all to be her bloodriders, rather than the traditional three chosen by khals.
+She asks if they will help her retake the Seven Kingdoms and they shout their agreement.

 Production

 Writing

 "Blood of My Blood" was written by Bryan Cogman.
 Cogman has been a writer for the series since its beginning, previously writing seven other episodes, as well as the subsequent episode.
 The title of the episode, "Blood of My Blood", is a reference to the famous Dothraki saying between a Khal and his bloodriders.

 In an interview with Entertainment Weekly, Cogman described some of the thought process he had when writing the reunion between Samwell and his family, saying, "As much as Sam has gone through, I love exploring those family dynamics.
 His mother and sister and brother are all fundamentally decent people but his father is just a cold hearted bastard when it comes to his distant son.
 There's a painful part of the scene where his father just unloads on him and tells him every hateful thing he ever thought about him and Sam can't defend himself.
 We found that fascinating – Sam has killed a man, he's killed a White Walker, he's emerged as such a great hero, but he still can't stand up to his dad."